Danny-Lenko/events-chrome-extension/readme.md

 2. Extension ends up the meeting if there is only one user left in the active meeting

 3. The configuration of the end of the meeting depending on the name of the meeting and the people whose exit affects the end.
 Example:
-      a) "360/platform - Daily Standup", complete when Victoria and Kateryna leave
+      a) "360/platform - Daily Standup", exit when Victoria and Kateryna leave
-      b) "Release discussion" to be released when Enver is released
+      b) "Release discussion" to react when Enver leaves

 4. Supports some regime, Ura is due to describe it

-#### Google calendar fetures
+#### Google calendar features

 1. Full support for only English language, weekly interface, date format yyyy-mm-dd, 1:01-23:59